LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 categoryName: Bots & automation
 subCategoryName: ''
 indicator: messaging
-subtitle: The Post Conversation Survey gives brands the ability to collect feedback from consumers at the end of a conversation without utilizing the time of a human agent
+subtitle: Collect feedback from consumers at the end of a conversation without utilizing the time of a human agent
 level3: ''
 permalink: bots-automation-post-conversation-survey.html
 isTutorial: false